LGLenz/gofundme-widget/README.md

 # Elias — GoFundMe Fundraising Page

-This is a professional-looking static webpage to help raise funds for Elias's Cybersecurity PhD via GoFundMe.
+This is a professional-looking static webpage to help raise funds for my part-time selfsponsored, distance learning Cybersecurity PhD via GoFundMe.

 ## How to publish on GitHub Pages